To ensure the accuracy of our patient satisfaction scores, we require that providers who see patients receive

-As Deputy Director, Dr. Beck is a key advisor on matters related to value creation, culture of patient safety, investment in quality, risk management, regulatory and accreditation matters, clinical outcomes, employee and faculty engagement, medical staff and faculty governance, public reporting, value based purchasing, and pay for performance.Dr.
-Beck also helps foster academic collaboration with a wide variety of national and international universities, research institutions and oncologists.
-In addition, he has launched initiatives for more structured faculty development, mentoring, and educational activities.
+Now semi-retired, Bob is a key advisor to the President and CEO on matters related to value creation, patient safety, investment in quality, risk management, regulatory and accreditation matters, clinical outcomes, employee and faculty engagement, medical staff and faculty governance, and public reporting.

-I serve as Deputy Director as well as Chief Academic and Administrative Officer for Fox Chase Cancer Center (FCCC).
-My role is akin to Provost or Academic Affairs Dean in a typical university setting.
-I supervise the activities of the Institutional Review Board, the current Chief Information Officer, the Facility Director of the Biostatistics and Bioinformatics Facility (BBF), and the Population Studies Facility (PSF).
+I serve as Deputy Director for Fox Chase Cancer Center (FCCC), and am the emeritus Chief Academic Officer.
+I oversee the human research protection program, research compliance, technology transfer, the Director of the Biostatistics and Bioinformatics Facility (BBF), and the Population Studies Facility (PSF).
 I mentor trainees and junior faculty, and support health services research with methodological work in decision science.

 As a clinical pathologist, our group blended applied mathematics and decision science training to advance applications of these technologies to laboratory diagnosis.
 Important papers in this arena included articles on ROC analysis and likelihood ratios, applied to clinical laboratory tests.
 As an academic chief information officer, my groups made contributions to a number of areas in medical informatics, including shared decision making, workstation development, biomedical informatics communities, and artificial intelligence.
 Projects with trainees have emphasized cost-effectiveness of cancer therapies and diagnostic procedures, especially when there are methodologic nuances.